Bridging factor and sparse models: Setup and Method

-\begin{Ex}[FAVAR] In the case where the index $i$ represents a different dependent (endogenous) variable and $U_{it}$ is a dependent process, model \eqref{E:DGP} turns out to be equivalent to the Factor Augmented Vector Autoregressive (FAVAR) model of \citet{bBjBpE2005}.
-In this case, $\b{X}_{it}$ may also include lagged dependent variables. \end{Ex}
+\begin{Ex}[FAVAR] In the case where the index $i$ represents a different dependent (endogenous) variable and $U_{i,t}$ is a dependent process, model \eqref{E:DGP} turns out to be equivalent to the Factor Augmented Vector Autoregressive (FAVAR) model of \cite{bBjBpE2005}.
+In this case, $\b{X}_{i,t}$ may include a constant and seasonal dummies, and $\b W_{i,t}=\left(\b U_{t-1}',\ldots,\b U_{t-l_U}'\right)'$.
+Furthermore, in order to construct $h$-step-ahead out-of-sample forecasts, we can set $\b G_{j,t}=(\b F_{t-h}',\ldots,\b F_{t-l_F}')'$. \end{Ex}